 Patients with retinal changes may be asymptomatic initially, or may have scotomatous vision with paracentral, peri-central ring types, temporal scotomas and abnormal colour vision.

 Corneal changes including oedema and opacities have been reported.
 They are either symptomless or may cause disturbances such as haloes, blurring of vision or photophobia.
 They may be transient and are reversible on stopping treatment.

 Not known: cases of maculopathies and macular degeneration have been reported (the onset ranging from 3 months to several years of exposure to hydroxychloroquine) and may be irreversible.

 Ear and labyrinth disorders

-Not known: Cardiomyopathy which may result in cardiac failure and in some cases a fatal outcome (see SPC section 4.4 and 4.9)
+Not known: cardiomyopathy which may result in cardiac failure and in some cases a fatal outcome (see sections 4.4 and 4.9)

 Chronic toxicity should be considered when conduction disorders (bundle branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
 Drug withdrawal may lead to recovery.

 Very common: abdominal pain, nausea